LucasMaul/OptRestOfLenAandBinL/README.md

 - The minimal residual error (0.000 in this case)
 - The number of residuals checked to find this optimal solution

-## Description

-This class aims to find the optimal integer solutions for `x` and `y` that minimize the residual error in the equation `L = a*x + b*y`.
-It's particularly useful in scenarios where you need to approximate a target value using two variables with specific coefficients, but require integer solutions.

 ## Features